 Spotting these red flags is key to separating the reliable professionals from the companies you wouldn’t trust with your house plants, let alone your family heirlooms.
 Keep an eye out for the specific issues that signal a mover might not be on the level.
 From surprise fees to poor communication, these are the warning signs that tell you to keep looking.
 A great moving company will have a track record of happy customers, and their reviews will reflect that.
 Your goal is to find a partner for your move, not an adversary.

-Complaints About Hidden Fees
+Watch Out for Complaints About Hidden Fees

 One of the most glaring red flags is a pattern of complaints about hidden fees.
 You’ll see this in reviews where customers say the final bill was drastically higher than the initial quote they received.
 They might mention being hit with unexpected charges for things like stairs, long carries from the truck to the door, or even for the packing tape used.
 This is a classic bait-and-switch tactic.
 The company lures you in with a low price, and once your belongings are on their truck, they present you with an inflated bill, leaving you feeling trapped.
 A trustworthy mover will provide a detailed, transparent quote that clearly outlines all potential costs, ensuring there are no surprises on moving day.